JamSamPal/Temperature-regression/1_random_forest/Report.md

 # Temperature Regression: Random Forest

 ## Model Training
-- Trained a Random Forest Regressor on selected features.
+- Trained a Random Forest Regressor on selected features - humidity and wind speed
 - Split data into training (80%) and testing (20%) sets.

 ---